The Life of a Digital Nomad

 Habits to build a healthy body

-A healthy body is the fundamentals to achieve anything you want.
-While it’s so important to maintain a fit and healthy body, many people are tempted to eat unhealthy food, skip exercises and lead an unhealthy lifestyle.
+A healthy body is fundamental to achieving anything you want.
+While it’s so important to maintain a fit and healthy body, many people are tempted to eat unhealthy food, skip exercises, and lead an unhealthy lifestyle.

 1. Make sure you chew your food well